laravel/nova-docs/src/5.0/upgrade.md

 }
 ```

-With above changes you can now remove the configuration override in `config/nova.php`:
+With the above changes, you can now remove the configuration override in `config/nova.php`:

 ```php
 return [